thehonglab/SMARCB1_DMS/README.md

 source ~/.bashrc
 ```

+## Genome Analignment Using Illumina Dragen

-To perform alignment and read trimming using Illumina Dragen, launch an in instance using AWS Marketplace.
+To perform genome alignment using Illumina Dragen, launch an in instance using AWS Marketplace.
 We utilized version v4.2.4 for ATACseq processing and v3.7.5 for RNAseq alignment and transcript quantification.
 Of note these different version use different hash tables for their reference genome.
 Instructions on making of this hash table are provided below.

 ### ATACSeq Analysis (Dragen v4.2.4)